 French conductor Pierre Bleuse is fast becoming one of the most exciting and sought-after conductors.
-Pierre is recently announced as Chief Conductor of Odense Symphony Orchestra for the 2021/22 season, as well as the new Artistic Director of renowned Pablo Casals Festival in Prades (France).
+In September 2023, he becomes Music Director of prestigious Ensemble intercontemporain for a first term of four years, succeeding Matthias Pintscher who has held this position since 2013.
+His contract as Chief Conductor of Odense Symphony Orchestra is renewed until 2026.
+He also is the Artistic Director of renowned Pablo Casals Festival since 2021.

-He regularly works with some of the most sought-after international soloists such as Sol Gabetta, Nicholas Angelich, Bertrand Chamayou, Emmanuel Pahud, and Renaud and Gautier Capuçon.
+He regularly works with some of the most sought-after international soloists such as Joyce DiDonato, Karita Mattila, Sol Gabetta, Nicholas Angelich, Bertrand Chamayou, Emmanuel Pahud, Renaud and Gautier Capuçon.

 À (ré)écouter sur France Musique :